So, you want to become a stockbroker?

 In order to take this exam, you have to be sponsored by a firm that is a member of FINRA or another regulatory authority.

-But wait a minute – you have to get a job before you can get the license to become a stockbroker?
+But wait a minute – you have to get a job before you can get the license for becoming a stock broker?

 Once you find a firm that will sponsor you, the firm will apply for you to take the exam by filling out a special form.